silktide/syringe/README.md

 ## Conventions

 Syringe does not enforce naming or style conventions, with one exception.
-A service's name can be any you like, as long as it does not start with one of the reference characters, but a config alias is always seperated from a service name with a `.`, e.g. `myAlias.serviceName`.
-For this reason it can be useful to use `.` as a separator in your own service names, to "namespace" related services and parameters:
+A service's name can be any you like, as long as it does not start with one of the reference characters, but a config namespace is always seperated from a service name with a `::`, e.g. `myAlias::serviceName`, as such, this should be avoided in any service/parameter names

 ```yml
 parameters: